Recommended Reference Books for Small-Scale Farming

 The following reviews are books from my own personal library that I’ve collected over the years in a quest to Build Unbreakable Abundance.
 This article is my impressions of Coffee Table books perfect for gifting to a homesteader or persuading a reluctant spouse of a homesteader.
 Books are listed in order of preference, with the first book being my favorite of the grouping and so on.
 This is just my opinion to serve my particular purpose, so I give enough honest feedback about the book that you might find that my last listed book is just exactly what you have been looking for.

-Robert Mondavi Winery This is a picture book in the purest sense.
+This is a picture book in the purest sense.
 There are only 5 pages of words.
 My goal in buying this book was to serve as a bridge for my husband to see ‘farming’ in a different light.
-A Post-It in my handwriting to my husband fell off the book that read, “Forget ‘Farm’ think VINEYARD!”
+A Post-It in my handwriting to my husband read, “Forget ‘Farm’ think VINEYARD!”
 Even the most stalwart city dweller enjoys a trip to the winery and this experience can springboard into a vision of delightful and elegant agriculture.
 The winery is a commercial endeavor though, so small scale farmers may not feel like there is not much there to relate to.

 Prepping has become incredibly popular over the last decade, but it is a difficult and expensive route to take.
 Is there a better way to spend your time and money?
-I would suggest that building a small farm is a much better approach that will cause you less stress in the short run and long run.
+I would suggest that building a small farm is a much better approach that will cause you less stress in the short run and less waste in the long run.

 I went down the ‘Prepper Rabbit Hole’ for a few years.
 After only a few months I had rejected the idea of storing several years of MRE’s, hundreds of batteries or maintaining a huge cache of drinking water.
 It became clear that the “Amish Prepper” model was a better fit for my personality.
 Even with that less wasteful approach and the ability to cover it all with the label of ‘homesteading,’ eventually I had to ask myself some questions: